-Roman Catholics simply assume without proof that there exists a logical connection between Moses' seat and their chain of so-called apostolic successors.
-They simply commit eisegesis by applying Matthew 23:1-2 to their church hierarchy.
-In fact, this Catholic argument is anachronistic.
-They cannot produce one inspired saying of Jesus Christ or the apostles, that is not recorded in Scripture.
+Roman Catholics assume without proof that there exists a logical connection between Moses' seat and their chain of Papal successors.
+They commit eisegesis by applying Matthew 23:1-2 to their church hierarchy.
 The New Testament says nothing concerning a chair of Peter, let alone apostolic successors.
-Christ says nothing in Matthew 23:1-2 about adherence to extra-biblical authorities or traditions.
+Christ says nothing in Matthew 23:1-2 about adherence to extra-biblical traditions.
 There is no evidence for a tradition of successors from Moses' seat.
-The Old Testament knows nothing regarding the existence of a "pre-apostolic succession".
 Neither is there any evidence existing that the Jewish people attributed infallibility to their leaders.
-In fact, we know from Scripture that the Scribes and Pharisees did indeed promulgate doctrinal error.
-They were even once referred to by Jesus as "blind guides" (Matthew 23:16).
+In fact, we know from Scripture that the scribes and Pharisees promulgated doctrinal error.
+They were even called by Jesus "blind guides" and accused of "teaching as doctrines the commandments of men" (Matthew 15:1-9; 23:16).

-It is quite ironic to see that there exists striking parallels between the Scribes and Pharisees back in the days of our Lord Jesus Christ's earthly ministry and the modern Church of Rome, which are anything but positive.
-Catholics appeal to a physical, traceable lineage to lend credence to the veracity of their arguments, yet Christ rejected the Scribes and Pharisees who advanced the same logic (Matthew 3:7-9; John 8:36-45).
+Parallels exist between the scribes and Pharisees back in the days of Jesus Christ's earthly ministry and the modern Church of Rome.
+None of them are positive.
+Catholics appeal to a traceable lineage to lend credence to the veracity of their arguments, yet Jesus and John the Baptist rejected the scribes and Pharisees who made similar arguments (Matthew 3:7-9; John 8:36-45).
 The Church of Rome claims to possess divine oral tradition, yet Christ strongly rebuked the religious leaders of His day who made identical claims (Matthew 15:1-9; Mark 7:7-13).
-Roman Catholic officials unashamedly wield religious titles of honor, yet Christ expressed emphatic disapproval of the leaders who reserved such for themselves (Matthew 23:8-12).
+Roman Catholic officials unashamedly wield religious titles of honor, yet Christ expressed emphatic disapproval of people who reserved such for themselves (Matthew 23:8-12).
 Just as the critics of Jesus asked by what authority He performed miracles (Luke 20:2), Roman Catholic apologists ask the same question in regard to us making interpretations of Scripture.
-Perhaps all of these likenesses are symptomatic of the Church of Rome being a hive festooned with pompousness and religious hypocrisy.